maparent/virtuoso-python/README.txt

 At the time of this writing it requires a fork of pyodbc, which you can find on this branch: https://github.com/maparent/pyodbc/tree/v3-virtuoso

+It can be installed normally with `pip install -r requirements.txt`

 You have to set up your ``~/.odbc.ini`` (or ``/etc/odbc.ini``) file with a block similar to this:
 ::
     [VOS]